 This agreement is often required by lenders and is based on the property's estimated value.

 The coverage will typically include improvements made to the property and other specific items, such as furnishings or cars, with a limit amount set by the insurance company.
-If you are building a new home, it is very likely that you will need to purchase land and construction insurance.
+If you are building a new home, you will likely need to purchase land and construction insurance.

 How to Determine How Much Title Insurance You Need